Seagate/terraform-provider-lyvecloud/docs/resources/service_account.md

 The following arguments are supported:

 * `service_account` - Specifies the unique Service Account name.
 The name allows only alphanumeric, '-', '_' or space.
-* `description` - Description of the service account.
+* `description` - Description of the Service Account.
 * `permissions` - Specify (one or more) unique values of permission-id.

 ## Attributes Reference